 The state of New Jersey mandates that marital property be divided in an equitable fashion.
 Depending on the facts in your case, there is a chance that you might receive less than 50% of the marital estate.
 Generally speaking, this will be true if you made more money than your spouse or have separate property that you can use to support yourself as a single person.

-What can you do to protect your real estate holdings?
+What can you do to protect your residential real estate related matters holdings?

 You can negotiate to keep assets in a final settlement